top of page

 • Post-treatment interview to assess and support your adaption to positive changes from treatment.

 • A customized treatment program with targeted treatment goals.
-During COVID, EMDR with Cathy can also be done virtually, often for 3-9 sessions (1.5 to 2 hours each session).
+During EMDR with Cathy can also be done virtually, often for 3-9 sessions (1.5 to 2 hours each session).

 *Ongoing intensive EMDR is available if you are wanting long-term support towards several treatment goals.